 Whether you are running a small or big business, you always look for ways to expand your business’s export and want buyers to import your product first.
 Here, when trade finance comes into the scenario making it easy to run an international business smoothly around the different corners of the world.
-But what is trade finance and how does it help importers & exporters?
+But what is financing of foreign trade or International trade and finance and how does it help importers & exporters?
 Let’s find out:

 What Is International Trade Finance?

-Trade finance is the financial help provided by banks or financial institutions in the field of international trade through various types of financial instruments like bank guarantee, letter of credit etc. These varieties of financial instruments and products helps importer & exporters to execute business transactions without facing any financial inconveniences.
+Global trade finance instruments are simply the financial help provided by banks or financial institutions in the field of Global trade through various types of financial instruments like bank guarantee, letter of credit etc. These varieties of financial instruments and products helps importer & exporters to execute business transactions without facing any financial inconveniences.
 It bridges the gap between importers & exporters by adding a third party and covers activities like issuance of letter of credit, lending or forfaiting, etc.

 The parties involved are:

-1. Financial Institutions: Many financial institutions specialize in handling different financial products for their corporate clients including investments, loans, deposits, and more.
+1. Financial Institutions: Many financial institutions specialize in handling different financial products for their corporate clients including investments, Bank Guarantee, loans, Letter of credit, deposits, and more.
 The financial institutions with a legal operating license provides advanced funds to corporations that require funding for their ongoing business deals.

 2. Financial Intermediaries - Apart from above financial institutions, there are many Financial intermediaries like agents and parties that work with financial corporates and help you in your international trade transactions.
 It includes insurance brokers who can help you find insurance providers.

 3. Traditional Commercial Banks - Both small and larger, domestic or multinational banks like Emerio Banque offer various kinds of international trade finance services to corporates from across the world.